Show All Answers

-The licensing process can take up to five business days from the date of submittal.
+The licensing process can take up to fourteen business days from the date of submittal.
 Processing includes routing through multiple departments, and finally back to the Revenue Division.
-Notification of results will be mailed to the applicant.
+Notification of results will be emailed and/or mailed to the applicant.

 You can now cancel your business license on-line at https://primeweb.surpriseaz.gov/ or by mailing written notice or emailing notice (email@example.com) to the city as soon as the sale is final.
 The business license is non-transferable between owners.
 New owners must apply for their own license and pay any applicable fees.

-A renewal notice will be mailed to you in October.
-Business License renewal fees are due on December 31 or the designated date listed on the renewal form.
+A renewal notice will be emailed or mailed to you in September.
+Business License renewal fees are due on December 31st of the current year.
 Late fees will be assessed if not paid by the due date.
 Renewing your license online is the preferred method located here: https://primeweb.surpriseaz.gov/